- In 2012, admitted to the Ministry of Justice & Islamic Affairs - Bahrain as Practiced Lawyer.

-Banking and Financial Services, Islamic Finance, Investment Management, Project Finance, Aviation, Capital Markets, Corporate and Securities, Employment and Labor Law, Insolvency, Bankruptcy and Restructuring, Insurance and Reinsurance, Litigation, Arbitration and Dispute Resolution, Mergers and Acquisitions.
+Banking and Financial Services, Islamic Finance, Project Finance, Aviation, Business Crimes and Compliance, Capital Markets, Corporate and Securities, Employee Benefits and Pensions, Employment and Labor Law, Insolvency, Bankruptcy and Restructuring, Insurance and Reinsurance, Litigation, Arbitration and Dispute Resolution, Mergers and Acquisitions, Telecommunications, Toxic Tort and Products Liability.

 Languages: Arabic, English & French